mukaschultze/unity-asset-store-api/readme.md

 ## How to get your token

-Head over to the asset store publisher panel, open the cookies and find a cookie named `kharma_session`, its value is your token.
+Head over to the [asset store publisher panel](https://publisher.assetstore.unity3d.com), open the site cookies and find a cookie named `kharma_session`, its value is your token.
 _Do not make your token publicly available.
-Logging out invalidates the token, just in case you need it._
+Logging out invalidates the token._

 ## License